In Gary John Bishop's book, Stop Doing That Sh*t he tells the reader to "Try something, and if it doesn't work, try something else!".

 In 1988 I started work at Barclays Bank.
 I discovered a D in GSCE maths wasn't conducive to a career in financial services.

-In 1993 I embarked on a sport science degree because I wanted to be a sport psychologist.
-By the end of the first semester I figured being a physiologist was much more interesting.
+In 1993 I embarked on a sports science degree because I wanted to be a sport psychologist.
+By the end of the first semester, I figured being a physiologist was much more interesting.

 In 1998 I landed my first job as an exercise physiologist.
 After 12 months the thought of taking blood lactates for the rest of my career filled me with dread.

 In 2001 I switched to become a strength and conditioning coach.
 BINGO!
-Wearing shorts and t-shirt's all day and coaching was the perfect fit.
+Wearing shorts and a t-shirt all day and coaching was the perfect fit.

 It was a series of discoveries.